compsocialscience/summer-institute/2026/melbourne/apply.md

 Since it is, first and foremost, a learning opportunity, some materials will be provided in advance and remain available during and after the program.
 That is, participants with less experience in social science research will be expected to complete additional readings in advance of the Institute, and participants with less experience coding will be expected to complete the SICSS boot camp.

+## How To Apply

+To apply, please complete the form below.
+You will be asked to provide, in addition to some basic information, a cover letter with your current curriculum vitae in ONE document (PDF or Word).
+The cover letter should help us understand why you are interested in SICSS and how it aligns with your current research and career goals.
+It would also be helpful for us to learn more about your experience in computational social science or relevant fields, e.g., coding, collecting and analysing large amounts of data, performing statistical analysis, doing process tracing or causal inference, etc. Our goal is to build a cohort of people excelling in their own areas, and use it as a leverage and opportunity to learn more, bringing scholars from different areas of research together.

 We evaluate applications along a number of dimensions:
 1. Likelihood to benefit from participation.
 2. Likelihood to contribute to the educational experience of other participants.